-There’s a new year ahead and that always brings a thrill of excitement.
+Thereโ€™s a new year ahead and that always brings a thrill of excitement.
 I love the smell of freshly sharpened pencils, the bright colors in a new pack of crayons, and the unlimited possibilities for decorating a brand new binder!
-Add to that, a great list of 3rd – 5th grade books for back to school.
+Add to that, a great list of back to school books for 3rd – 5th grade.

-With this newness, we love to get some good books into the hands of our children.
-We have created a list of books that take place in schools, many of them specifically about the first days of the new year.
+With this newness, I love to get some good books into the hands of our children.
+I have created a list of books that take place in schools, many of them specifically about the first days of the new year.
 These books are meant to encourage and challenge our students to dare greatly!
-Here is our list for some of the best 3rd – 5th grade back to school books available:
+Here is our list for some of the best back to school books for 3rd – 5th grade available:

 *We use affiliate links to share products with you.
-If you use the link to make a purchase, the cost of the book doesn’t go up for you.
+If you use the link to make a purchase, the cost of the book doesnโ€™t go up for you.
 However, we will receive a commission and we do appreciate your support.

 Books in a Series for Back to School

 At the start of a school year, I always choose a read-aloud that is the first book in a series.
 Reading the first book introduces kids to the characters and also familiarizes them to a setting.
 Once they have fallen in love with those characters and the world they live in, they can confidently tackle other books in the series and focus on other aspects of comprehending the story.
 The majority of students in my class who love books can tell me of a series they have read from start to finish!
-Here are some of my favorite 3rd through 5th grade series books for back to school:

 A Series of Unfortunate Events by Lemony Snicket